nelsonlab/NelsonLab_vagrant/README.md

 password: vagrant
 ```

-Localhost apache server is running, so just go to
+Localhost apache server is running, so project is running by default
 ```
 On VM: localhost:80
 On Host: localhost:8080